Mikkek/first_rust_project/README.md

 # first_rust_project
-my first project in rust
+my first project in rust... unless you count "Hello World!"

 --THIS PROJECT IS MADE FOLLOWING THE RUST PROGRAMMING LANGUAGE BOOK AS A GUIDE--